Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides functions to generate censored samples of type I, II and III, from any random sample generator.
 It also supplies the option to create left and right censorship.
 Along with this, the generation of samples with interval censoring is in the testing phase, with two options of fixed length intervals and random lengths.

-MariNET — by Vargas-Fernández Marina, 7 months ago
+MariNET — by Vargas-Fernández Marina, a year ago

 Build Network Based on Linear Mixed Models from EHRs